yashgoyal1122/E-voting-system-/README.md

 # A blockchain-based E-voting system

+# Build Setup

-# install dependencies
+#install dependencies
 npm install

-# serve with hot reload at localhost:3000
+#serve with hot reload at localhost:3000
 npm start

-#Create your own .env file and the file should contain:
+# Create your own .env file and the file should contain:

 EMAIL=YOUR_EMAIL_ID

 PASSWORD=YOUR_PASSWORD_FOR_EMAIL_ID